GERMAN CINEMA NOW!

 , a celebration of the bold, new, and fantastic in German and transnational cinema, is a monthly film series presented by Goethe Pop Up Seattle.
 In 2022, GCN! explores states of (apparent) stasis, sameness, and standstill, inviting viewers to look closely at the countless dynamic processes that are always underway, just beneath the surface.

-The screenings are presented in partnership with Northwest Film Forum Seattle
+and are presented in partnership with Northwest Film Forum

-, and all ticket purchases support Northwest Film Forum.
+.
+All ticket proceeds support Northwest Film Forum.

 About the filmmaker:

 As the director of 51 feature-length and 115 short films, author of six books and composer of 23 albums, Khavn is one of the Philippines’ most renowned contemporary artists.
 His poetry and stories have won him the Don Carlos Palanca Memorial Award.
 The 2008 Forum screened his film The Muzzled Horse of an Engineer in Search of Mechanical Saddles

 .
 In 2009, he was a member of the International Short Film Jury at the Berlinale.

 The Filipino Renaissance man Khavn is one of the best kept secrets of the digital underground cinema.
 Khavn (…) may seem like a foolish punk, but in the end he is also an outstanding rebel.

 Khavn deserves a place in the international league of experimental and cult filmmakers as well as Japan’s Takashi Miike, Germany’s Jörg Buttgereit and South Africa’s Aryan Kaganof / Ian Kerkhof.